aonexe/BusinessProcessPetProject/README.md

 # BusinessProcessPetProject

 ## Users api
-A RESTful API for managing useres.
+A RESTful API for managing users.

 ### Endpoints